-Drone work for dike inspections
+Drone operations for dike inspections

-Where does the project take place?
+Where is the project taking place?

 What do you notice?